 - Attending and participating in all training, team-building sessions, and NSO days

-- Serving as an initial contact person to incoming students and their families at NSO
+- Serving as an initial contact person and source of support to incoming students and their families at NSO

-- Facilitating group activities and social engagement with new students at orientation
+- Facilitating group activities and social engagement with new students at NSO

 - Completing set up, preparation, and event activities for NSO